hannesvgel/gym_tracking/README.md

 Then, the evaluation of the performance correctness is done using some parameters like, for example, the joint angle of a certain articulation.
 A web app has been finally created as interface between our models and the user.

+Below is a visualization of the project structure, along with explanations of its key components:
 ```css
 gym_tracking/           # root
 ├── data/               # different dataset, functions for pre-processing & validation